MedTechChain/tools/README.md

 ### Hyperledger Fabric - Tools

-Run `tools-cli.sh [IMAGE_VERSION]` to start an interactive terminal within the docker container `fabric-tools`.
-This container joins the `healthblocks` network which will be also used by the other nodes.
+Run `tools-cli.sh` to start an interactive terminal within the docker container `fabric-tools`.
+This container joins the `fabric-tools` network which will be also used by the other nodes.

+The `tools-cmd.sh` script is called by other automation scripts, so the developer can ignore it.

+The `scripts` folder is mounted in these containers.
+These scripts perform commands fabric commands.

 ### Setup Hyperledger Fabric Infrastructure

-1. Run the `generate.sh` script while using the `tools-cli.sh`.
+1. Run the `infra-up.sh` for setup.

-2. Exit the interactive terminal.

-3. Run the `infra-setup.sh [IMAGE_VERSION]`.
+2. Run `infra-down.sh` to clean the environment.